~~~~ This is Page 3 ~~~~

 Why sell the family farm?
 Economize with ear trumpets.
 They work and, yes, they are still being manufactured.
 If you purchase this $45 enamel-on-aluminum 16-inch beauty for the opera, be sure to get seated with your assisted ear out on the aisle.

 Why blow $6,000 on binaural digital aids?
-These sound-gathering "Ear-glasses" cost only bout $10, look smart, and (for women) go with any outfit or hairdo.
-No wires, no batteries, no muss, no fuss.
-They are serious and they work!
+These sound-gathering "Ear-glasses" cost only about $10, look smart, and (for women) go with any outfit or hairdo.
+No wires, no batteries, no ear-molds, no audiologists, no muss, no fuss !!.

-Charles Bronson's first role was as a sinister Deaf servant, "Igor", in the silliest major film ever:
+Charles Bronson's first role was as "Igor", a sinister Deaf servant n the silliest major film ever made:

 House of Wax (1953), with Vincent Price.
-(Wax museum figures are created by dipping beautiful drugged women into tubs of wax).
+(Wax museum figures were made by dipping beautiful drugged women into tubs of wax).
 Hollywood usually gave this type of role to a scary Asian (e.g., Oddjob in Goldfinger), and occasionally to a weird-looking faux Deaf actor for his frightening (and often fake) sign language.

-Here's bronson as the evil Deaf Igor.
+Here's Bronson (then Charles Buchinsky) as the evil Deaf Igor.
 He got sharp orders in sign, but didn't sign back.

 The Classic Sign Language Lampoon

 Stan Laurel was the thin half of Laurel and Hardy, the famous old-time comedy team.
 Below right, around 1910, Laurel as an inmate of the "Deaf & Dumb Institute", reacts to a question from a hearing passerby.